OBSERVABILITY PLATFORM

 • More interesting traces might be error traces, which indicate an issue that requires attention.
 Keeping more interesting traces helps when you're debugging issues and need to identify the source of the problem.

-There are several facets you can configure: successful traces, failed traces, small traces, large traces, fast traces, and slow traces.
-Although each part of the baseline sampling strategy includes a set of facets by default, you can move facets from the low-value section to the high-value section, and the reverse.
-This flexibility lets you shape your sampling strategy as you learn more about your trace data and determine what information is valuable to your organization and what isn't.
+This flexibility lets you shape your sampling strategy as you learn more about your trace data and determine what information is valuable to your organization, and what isn't.
 You can disable some of the facets if you don't want to use them in your baseline strategy.

 In the high-value section of the sampling strategy, you define the criteria for the traces you want to keep.
-The facets for this part of the strategy might include error traces, large traces, slow traces, and fast traces.
-You can select the number of spans to keep, the duration for slow and fast traces, and the sampling rate for each facet.
+The facets for this part of the strategy might include failed traces, large traces, and slow traces.

 When you assign your customized baseline behavior to a dataset, Observability Platform applies the following match criteria in order: